 With over 5000 graduates ranging in age from 23 to 97, “Aging and Medical Science” has struck a chord.
 Garnering international attention as one solution for a healthy aging population, the UC Davis Mini Medical School has been replicated as far away as the University of Hawaii and the nation of Singapore.

 Classes for the February/March, 2015, Saturday morning series will be held on the main campus of the University of California, Davis (Davis is twenty minutes west of Sacramento, and an hour east of San Francisco).
 Class size is 520.
 There will be no tuition beyond our request to “pay it forward” through becoming “aging champions” and ambassadors for expansion and replication of this innovative program.

 Please do not enroll if you will not be able to attend all six Saturday mornings and graduation after final class.
 This is not a community health fair.
 This is medical school.
 Be prepared for some serious study to earn your diploma.
 Add some serious fun.

 I am always asked whether there is a final exam for Mini Medical School.
 The answer is “Yes.”
 However, you may not learn whether you pass for twenty or thirty years.

 Michael K. McCloud, M.D., FACP

 Clinical Professor of Medicine/ Geriatrics

-Founder and course director of “Aging and Medical Science” Mini Med School.
+Creator and Course Director of “Aging and Medical Science” Mini Med School.